 Private lessons are attended on a weekly basis.
 These are the recommended lesson lengths:

 Every student is expected to practice at home at least 5 days per week.
-Each practice session should be a minimum of 20 minutes for beginner students, 30 minutes for intermediate students, and 45 minutes for advanced students.
-Longer practice sessions are encouraged but not required.
+Minimum practice session lengths vary depending on needs of individual students and range between 20 minutes (for beginners) to several hours (for very serious high school students).
 Regular, consistent practice at home is more important than the length of any one practice session and is crucial for every student's progress and development.

 Students are expected to own a flute in good working condition, music stand, metronome, and tuner.